dolphin187/mav_gui_ros/README.md

 # mav_gui_ros
-This is a GUI pannel made to remotely control MAVs from PC shore.
+This is a GUI pannel made to remotely control MAVs from the PC shore.
-Currently this only supports one MAV, where Hover function does not work.
+Currently this only supports one MAV, where Hover function does not function.